chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 \vspace{0.5cm}

-The above is also the median of the prior.
-The prior is defined as a log normal distribution with mean $ln(5.4/A_{\text{max}})$ and SE = 0.438.
-Using a maximum age of 50, the point estimate and median of the prior is 0.108 per year
+where $A_{\text{max}}$ is the maximum age.
+The prior is defined as a lognormal distribution with mean $ln(5.4/A_{\text{max}})$ and standard error = 0.438.
+Using a maximum age of 50, the point estimate and median of the prior is 0.108 yr^-1^.
 The maximum age was selected based on available age data from all West Coast data sources and literature values.
-The oldest aged rockfish was 51 years with two observations, off the coast of Washington and Oregon in 2019.
+The oldest aged copper rockfish was 51 years with two observations, one each off of the coast of Washington and Oregon in 2019.
 The maximum age in the model was set at 50 years.
 This selection was consistent with the literature examining the longevity of  copper rockfish [@love_milton_probably_1996] and was supported by the observed ages which had multiple observations of fish between 44 and 51 years of age.

 ### Length-Weight Relationship

-The length-weight relationship for copper rockfish was estimated outside the model using all coastwide biological data available from fishery-independent data sources (Figure \ref{fig:len-weight-survey}).
-The estimated length-weight for female fish was 9.56e-06$L$^3.19^ and males at 1.08e-05$L$^3.15^ where $L$ is length in cm (Figures \ref{fig:len-weight}).
+The length-weight relationship for copper rockfish was estimated outside the model using all coastwide biological data available from fishery-independent data from the \gls{s-wcgbt} and the NWFSC Hook and Line survey (Figure \ref{fig:len-weight-survey}).
+The estimated length-weight relationship for female fish was W = 9.56e-06$L$^3.19^ and males 1.08e-05$L$^3.15^ where $L$ is length in cm and W is weight in kilograms (Figure \ref{fig:len-weight}).

 ### Growth (Length-at-Age)

-The length-at-age was estimated for male and female copper rockfish using data collected from fishery-dependent data sources off the coast of Oregon and Washington, collected between 1998-2019 (Table \ref{tab:len-at-age-samps}).
-The fishery-dependent had limited observations of young fish (less that 4 years of age) which presented challenges for estimating growth.
+Length-at-age was estimated for male and female copper rockfish using data collected from fishery-dependent data sources off the coast of Oregon and Washington, collected between 1998-2019 (Table \ref{tab:len-at-age-samps}).
+The available fishery-dependent data from Oregon and Washington included limited observations of young fish (less than 4 years of age) which presented challenges for estimating growth.
 Attempting to estimate growth in the absence of data to inform the rate of growth ($k$) and the size-at-age 0 ($t_0$) could result in biased estimates of all parameters including the size-at-maximum length ($L_{\infty}$).
 A published growth study for copper rockfish by Lea [-@lea_biological_1999] had numerous observations of young fish and also reported the mean length, the number of observations, and the standard deviation of the length observations by age.
 These pieces of information were used to simulate length-at-age data that would be representative of the study's data for fish less than 5 years of age.
 The simulated data for young fish appeared consistent with older fish observed off the Oregon and Washington coast (Figure \ref{fig:len-age-data}).
 This combined data set was used to estimate growth curves for male and female copper rockfish that were used in this assessment.
-Ideally growth would be estimated using data collected from similar sources.
-However, the bias from using data from different sources was considered to be less than the bias that may arise from estimating growth from observation that did not cover the range of ages.
-Future research should be conducted to collect a range of lengths by area which would allow for estimates of copper rockfish growth.
+Ideally, growth would be estimated using data collected from similar sources.
+However, the bias from using data from different sources was considered to be less than the bias that may arise from estimating growth from observations that did not cover the range of ages.

 The estimated growth used in this assessment had females reach marginally larger asymptotic sizes compared to males.
 Sex-specific growth parameters were estimated at the following values: